Stock market today: Asian shares trade mixed after Wall Street closes near record finish

 The Chinese yuan, or renminbi, fell to a four-month low of 7.2282 to the U.S. dollar.

 A top Japanese finance official expressed reservations about the recent surge in the U.S. dollar against the Japanese yen, fueling speculation about possible intervention in the market.
 The dollar has risen to nearly 152 yen, a jump from slightly above 130 yen a year ago.
-It was trading at 151.13 yen on Monday, up from 151.41 yen.
-The euro cost $1.0814, up from $1.0810.
+It was trading at 151.23 yen on Monday, down from 151.41 yen.
+The euro cost $1.0818, up from $1.0810.

 The Bank of Japan raised a key interest rate for the first time in 17 years last week, to barely above zero from below zero, or negative interest rates.
 That means borrowing rates in Japan still remain below those of the U.S. and many other nations.